 - Then, click on the “Advanced options” tab to continue.

 - Now, you can see the option of “Startup Repair”.
 Simply, give a single click on it and let the system perform all the required steps.

 - From Startup Settings, you can effort freely reboot the computer into Safe mode.

 - You can reboot your Windows either with the internet-enabled or disabled.

 Ways 2: Safe Mode With A Windows 10 Recovery Drive

 You can even though create a Windows 10 USB recovery drive to boot your PC in safe mode.
 However, Windows 10 recovery environment will open by constantly tapping the F8 key on your keyboard while booting.
 For this, you need to have another Windows 10 PC and a USB drive with at least 512MB of storage.
 Now, here’s what you have to perform:

 - Open “Control Panel” on your Windows.

 - Thereafter, simply follow the guided instructions accurately.

 - Once you have created the recovery drive successfully, you can boot your computer from it now.
-But, before than that, make sure USB drives as bootable which is also known as BIOS is turned on.
+But, before that, make sure USB drives as bootable which is also known as BIOS is turned on.
 You can enable it directly from the POST setting.

 - Now, insert the drive into your computer and restart your PC.